opf/openproject/docs/system-admin-guide/integrations/gitlab-integration/README.md

 ![Activate a GitLab module in OpenProject](openproject-system-guide-gitlab-integration-project-modules.png)

-Seeing the **GitLab** tab requires permission (WHAT PERMISSION?
-PLEASE UPDATE) so the permission needs to be granted to all roles in a project allowed to see the tab.
+Seeing the **GitLab** tab requires **Show GitLab content** permission, so this permission needs to be granted to all roles in a project allowed to see the tab.

 ### GitLab